Juchowo

 Juchowo (Juchow) is a village in the administrative district of Gmina Borne Sulinowo, within Szczecinek County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 11 km north of Borne Sulinowo, 15 km south-west of Szczecinek, and 129 km east of the regional capital Szczecin.

 It is situated on the eastern shore of Juchowo Lake.

 History

-The territory became part of the emerging Polish state under its first ruler Mieszko I around 967.
-Following the fragmentation of Poland, it was part of the Duchy of Pomerania, which joined the Holy Roman Empire of the German Nation.
-After dissolution of the latter, it was part of the Kingdom of Prussia, before becoming part of reunified Germany in 1871, which lasted until 1945.
+The territory became part of the Duchy of Poland under its first ruler Mieszko I around 967.
+Following the fragmentation of Poland, it was part of the Duchy of Pomerania, later also under the suzerainty of Denmark and the Holy Roman Empire.
+From the 18th century, it was part of the Kingdom of Prussia and from 1871 to 1945 also Germany.